magento/devdocs/src/guides/v2.4/release-notes/commerce-2-4-4.md

 <!--- AC-1054-->

-*  The `bin/magento media-gallery:sync` command no longer fails in deployments where AS S3 is enabled.
+*  The `bin/magento media-gallery:sync` command no longer fails in deployments where AWS S3 is enabled.

 ### Order